FREQUENTLY ASKED QUESTIONS:

 How does an IAR ensure that the IAR’s completion of the annual CE requirement is reflected in CRD?

 Course completion is a shared responsibility between the instructor, the course provider, and the IAR.
-The IAR is responsible for attending class at the designated time and completing an assessment associated with that course to receive the CE credits for the course.
-The IAR will also be asked to complete a satisfaction survey as part of the course activities required for CE credit.
+The IAR is responsible for attending class at the designated time and completing an assessment (if required) associated with that course to receive the CE credits for the course.
+The IAR may also be asked to complete a satisfaction survey as part of the course activities required for CE credit.

 The IAR is responsible for ensuring that the course provider reports the IAR’s completion of the course by collecting the IAR’s CRD number, and first and last names.
-The IAR is also responsible for ensuring they receive documentation for courses attended and keeping track of the number of CE credits awarded for each course.
+The IAR may want to ensure they receive documentation for courses attended.
 The IAR can self-monitor course submissions by logging into their FinPro account.

 How do I sign up for a FinPro account?

-IARs will monitor and report their IAR CE through FINRA’s FinPro system.
+IAR’s will monitor their IAR CE through FINRA’s FinPro system.

 Go to https://www.finra.org/registration-exams-ce/finpro to create an account.